Neptune-Crypto/neptune-proton/README.md

 `neptune-proton` is a first attempt to build a cross-platform desktop and mobile wallet that interfaces with the RPC interface of [neptune-core](https://github.com/Neptune-Crypto/neptune-core/).

+It can be thought of as a GUI dashboard for neptune-core.

+This means that neptune-proton is an interface for neptune-core's built-in wallet.  neptune-proton does not generate any wallet keys of its own.

 ## Project Goals

 The prototype has a few primary objectives: